By Post FIS, 1 Reading Lane, E8 1GQ

 Whilst different sectors use language to describe disabled people in different ways we intend it to be progressive and not to use descriptions that are outdated.

-We never intentionally use language to cause offence.
-Our intention is to promote a positive image of disabled children and their families.
+We do intend to promote a positive image of disabled children and their families.

 We provide this information to help children and young people with SEND and their families understand a diagnosis, navigate their rights and SEND services and support (help in school or from health services or accessing benefits).

-Some of these terms have specific significance when used in referenced in a particular sector.
-If referring to specific education issues, we might use the term 'children with special educational needs' (SEN) as this has a precise legal meaning.
+Some of these terms have specific significance or meaning when used in referenced to a particular sector.
+For example, if referring to specific education issues, we might use the term 'children with special educational needs' (SEN) as this has a precise legal meaning.

 We try to ensure the accurate meaning is captured for families to refer to.